RWTH-EBC/pyCity/README.md

 - pandas
 - pytest
 - xlrd
-- shapely (due to uesgraphs usage)
+- shapely

 as well as the python package

 - uesgraphs (and its dependencies shapely, pyproj, 'cmocean', 'iapws')

 which is available under [https://github.com/RWTH-EBC/uesgraphs](https://github.com/RWTH-EBC/uesgraphs)

+# Instructions for uesgraphs and pycity

 First, you should download and install uesgraph.
 Local installation is possible via pip: